-- Select any row that shows your name or gravatar to view the incident's history and details.
+- Select any row that shows your name or avatar to view the incident's history and details.

 What other options to acknowledge are available

-New Relic Alerts includes additional methods (channels) to acknowledge alert notifications.
+You can use additional methods (channels) to acknowledge notifications.
 For example:

-- If you have registered and linked your iOS or Android mobile app to your New Relic account, you can add mobile as a notification channel for your alert policies.
+- If you've registered and linked your iOS or Android mobile app to your account, you can add mobile as a notification channel in your policies.
 For example, Android users can then acknowledge an alert by using the notification bar.
-You do not need to open the New Relic app.
+You don't need to open the New Relic app.